 - You can find CRHE’s brief for your state here, and our policy recommendations here.

-- Our Legislative Handout can be printed and handed to your legislator or their staff during or following a meeting, folded into a letter, sent as an email attachment, or you can simply use it as your guide through a phone call or meeting
+- Our Legislative Handout can be printed and handed to your legislator or their staff during or following a meeting, folded into a letter, sent as an email attachment, or you can simply use it as your guide through a conversation.

 - A directory of documented victims of homeschool abuse is available on Homeschooling’s Invisible Children, and cases can be searched by state.